mrkaleArduinoLib/gbj_appthingsboard/README.md

 Internal parameters are hard-coded in the library as enumerations and none of them have setters or getters associated.

 * **Publishing period** (12 s): It is a default time period for publishing data to IoT platform.
 Real publishing period is associated with corresponding setter and getter.
+* **1st stage number of failed connection attempts** (6): It is a number of failed connections with non-blocking waiting among them for _short time period_.
+After reaching this number of connection fails, the library starts next connection stage.
+* **2nd stage number of failed connection attempts** (11): It is a number of cummulative failed connections with non-blocking waiting among them for _medium time period_.
+The number of failed connections at this stage of connection process is difference between the cummulative number and number for previous stage, i.e., 11 - 6 = 5.
+After reaching this number of connection fails, the library starts next connection stage.
+* **3rd stage number of failed connection attempts** (23): It is a number of cummulative failed connections with non-blocking waiting among them for _long time period_.
+The number of failed connections at this stage of connection process is difference between the cummulative number and number for previous stage, i.e., 23 - 11 = 12.
+After reaching this number of connection fails, the library repeates the connection process from scratch with the first stage.
-* **Period of waiting for next connection attempt** (0.5 second): It is a time period, during which the system is waiting in blocking mode for next attempt to connect to IoT platform.
-The real time period between failed connection attempts can be much longer due to IoT platform timeout.
+* **1st stage time period of waiting for next connection attempt** (5 seconds): It is a time period, during which the system is waiting in non-blocking mode for next attempt to connect to IoT platform at this stage of connection process.
+The real time period between failed connection attempts is increased by the IoT platform timeout, which is ~5 seconds.
-* **Number of failed connection attempts in the connection set** (5): It is a countdown for failed connections to IoT platform at blocking waiting.
-After reaching this number of connection fails, which represents a connection set, the library starts waiting for next set, but without blocking the system.
-* **Period of waiting for next connection set** (1 minute): It is a time period since recent failed connection attempt of recent connection set, during which the system is waiting in non-blocking mode for next connection set of attempts.
+* **2nd stage time period of waiting for next connection attempt** (1 minute): It is a time period, during which the system is waiting in non-blocking mode for next attempt to connect to IoT platform at this stage of connection process.
+The real time period among failed connection attempts is increased by the IoT platform timeout.
-* **Number of failed connection sets** (3): It is a countdown for failed connection sets to IoT platform at non-blocking waiting.
-After reaching this number of connection sets, which represents a connection cycle, the library starts waiting for repeating another connection cycle.
-* **Period of waiting for next connection cycle** (5 minutes): It is a time period since recent failed connection attempt of recent connection set of recent connection cycle, during which the system is waiting in non-blocking mode for next cycle of connections.
+* **3rd stage time period of waiting for next connection attempt** (5 minutes): It is a time period, during which the system is waiting in non-blocking mode for next attempt to connect to IoT platform at this stage of connection process.
+The real time period among failed connection attempts is increased by the IoT platform timeout.

 <a id="connection"></a>

 ## Connection process
-The connection process is composed of 3 level aiming to be robust.
-It gives the chance either the microcontroller itself or the IoT platform to recover from failure and when connect automatically.
-The connection process is controlled by [internal parameters](#internals).
+The connection process is composed of 3 stages aiming to be robust.
+It gives the chance either the microcontroller itself or IoT platform to recover from failure and when connect automatically.
+On the other hand, failed connection attempts block the microcontroller as less as possible, mostly due to IoT platform timeout.
+If a connection attemp is successful, the library breaks entire connection process and goes to connection checking mode.
+The library provides handlers and getters for observing connection process, e.g., for statistical purposes.

-1. **Set of connection attemps**.
-It is a number of subsequent failed connection attemps.
-The library tries to connect to IoT platform.
-If it fails, it starts waiting in blocking mode for next attempt.
-If predefined number of connection attemps fails, the library starts waiting for next connection set.
-The connection set with waiting periods among connection attempts allow the microcontroller to consolidate its internals to establish connection.
-If a connection attemps is successful, the library breaks entire connection process and goes to connection checking mode.

-2. **Cycle of connection sets**.
-It is a number of subsequent failed connection sets.
-After failed connection set the library is waiting in non-blocking mode for next connection set.
-If predefined number of connection sets fails, the library starts waiting for next connection cycle.
-The connection cycle with waiting periods among connection sets allow the microcontroller to wait for a network WiFi router or access point to consolidate, restart, or so.

-3. **Reccurent connection cycles**.
-It is a repeating processing of previous two levels of connection process.
-If a connection cycle fails, the library starts waiting for repeating connection process described before.
-The waiting period among connection cycles allow to manually resolve potential problems with a WiFi router or access point, its configuration, restarting, or so.
+The connection process is controlled by [internal parameters](#internals) and starts at the first stage with short waiting time period.
+* When number of failed connections reaches the predefined number for first stage, the library increases the waiting period for second stage with medium time period.
+* When number of failed connections reaches the predefined number for second stage, the library increases the waiting period for third stage with long time period.
+* When number of failed connections reaches the predefined number for third stage, the library cycles the entire connection process with first stage.

 <a id="generics"></a>